How To Use The Resource Library

 - One can access the Resource Library by clicking on the icon with 3 books on the left-hand side of the Optilogic platform.

-- Files with a purple outline and yellow Python icon are Python scripts that use MIP (Mixed Integer Programming) optimization algorithms.
+- Files with a blue outline and blue beaker icon are Python scripts that use MIP (Mixed Integer Programming) optimization algorithms or simulation algorithms.

 There are several ways to search, sort and filter the list of resources: